Debt Payoff Strategies7 min read

 Document Rate Changes as They Happen

 Federal rate shifts, expiring intro APRs, and variable loan adjustments all change your optimal order.
 Set calendar reminders 60 days before each promo ends so you are never surprised by a rate jump that adds months to your plan.
+When a rate changes, rerun your projection and update your written target date—even if the shift is only one month.

 How we explain this